sfagin89/RedundantSensorProject/README.md

 For the Archival Preservation System, the setting of an Archival Library was chosen to model the environmental requirements off of[^4].
 Research into the recommended environmental conditions led to the following specifications for this project:
 * Temperature & Humidity
-  * Hard Temperature Thresholds of 20-22\xB0C
+  * Hard Temperature Thresholds of 20-22 Degrees Celsius
-    * An early warning threshold of 20.5-21.5\xB0C was implemented as well.
+    * An early warning threshold of 20.5-21.5 Degrees Celsius was implemented as well.
   * Hard Humidity Thresholds of 35-55% Relative Humidity
     * An early warning threshold of 40-50% Relative Humidity was implemented as well.
   * Humidity should not change more than 10% per hour.